-The personnel corps of the Ulundi Disaster Management and Fire Service consists of a Director: Protection Services, two qualified fire fighters and six Junior Firemen.
+The personnel corps of the Ulundi Disaster Management and Fire Service consists of a Director: Protection Services, Disaster Management Centre, Manager, Disaster Management Officer and 9 fire fighters or Firemen.
 Very limited equipment is available and with what is available and in working order only very basic fire brigade incidents can be handled.